ufukkadioglu/PowerBITools/README.md

 python tools/extract_queries.py --file "[path/to/file.pbit]"

-### To extract queries all pbit files in directory:
+### To extract queries of all pbit files in directory:

 python tools/extract_queries.py --file "[path/to/directory]"